Infineon/mtb-example-wifi-secure-tcp-client/README.md

 2. Modify `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match with that of the Wi-Fi network credentials that you want to connect.
 These macros are defined in the *network_credentials.h* file.
 Ensure that the Wi-Fi network that you are connecting to is configured as a private network for the proper functioning of this example.

-3. Ensure that your computer is connected to the same Wi-Fi access point that you configured in step 2.
+3. Ensure your computer is connected to the same Wi-Fi access point that you have configured in step 2.

 4. Determine the computer's IP address.